Derek Bard

 Derek Bard (born June 14, 1995) is an American professional golfer.

+Early life

 Bard was born in New Hartford, New York and played college golf at the University of Virginia.
 He currently resides in Jacksonville Beach, Florida.

+Career

 Bard finished runner-up to Bryson DeChambeau at the 2015 U.S. Amateur, thus earning an invitation to the 2016 Masters Tournament and the 2016 U.S. Open.

 Bard missed the cut at the Masters by three shots, shooting rounds of 76-77, 9-over-par.

+Personal life

+Bard was born to David and Dawn Bard.
+He has a brother, Alec, and a sister Sydney.
+Sydney is a professional ice hockey player.